spdk/spdk/doc/vhost_processing.md

 # Introduction {#vhost_processing_intro}

-This document is intended to provide an overall high level insight into how Vhost works behind the scenes.
+This document is intended to provide an overview of how Vhost works behind the scenes.
 Code snippets used in this document might have been simplified for the sake of readability and should not be used as an API or implementation reference.

 Reading from the
 [Virtio specification](http://docs.oasis-open.org/virtio/virtio/v1.0/virtio-v1.0.html):